Dear Subscriber to Juta's Tax publications

 The case notes, classified by subject, are not intended as comprehensive summaries of the various judgments referred to.
 Rather, their focus is to identify those aspects most likely to be of interest to tax practitioners, and to provide a concise evaluative commentary.

-Following each case note is a link to the full text of the judgment on Juta Law's website.
+Following each case note is a link to the full text (when available) of the judgment on Juta Law's website.
 The successive reviews and judgments are incorporated in your Juta's Tax Library, providing a comprehensive record of tax case law.